Window Terminology Guide for Homeowners

 Direct Glaze Refers to a window with no sash.
 The glass is glazed directly into the frame and is stationary.

 Divided Lites Division of light by the use of muntin bars.
+There are several types:

-Authentic Divided Lites (ADLs): Single or insulating glass, individually glazed between the muntin bars.
+- Authentic Divided Lites (ADLs): Single or insulating glass, individually glazed between the muntin bars.

-Simulated Divided Lites (SDLs): Muntins permanently adhered to the interior and exterior of the glass.
+- Simulated Divided Lites (SDLs): Muntins permanently adhered to the interior and exterior of the glass.

-Grilles: Wood Muntins fastened to the interior of the sash to create the effect of divided lites, removable for easy glass cleaning.
+- Grilles: Wood muntins fastened to the interior of the sash to create the effect of divided lites, removable for easy glass cleaning.

-Spacer Bar: Tiny aluminum bars inserted between SDL muntins to emulate ADL.
+- Spacer Bar: Tiny aluminum bars inserted between SDL muntins to emulate ADL.

 Double Hung Double hung windows have two movable sash which operate vertically.
 Double hung sash are held in an open position with the use of coil spring block and tackle balancing devices.